osxmidi/LinVst/Detailed-Guide/README.md

 sudo mount -t udf -o unhide /dev/sr0 /mnt

-The winbind and libntlm0 and gnutls packages might need to be installed for net access.
+The winbind and libntlm0 and gnutls (gnutls-bin) packages might need to be installed for net access.

 **Waves plugins**.